 There are trade-offs to all of this versatility.
-For one, many radial arm saws are more difficult to set up cuts than some other tools.
-For instance, if you were cutting compound miters, you'd be able to set up a compound miter saw more quickly and consistently than a radial arm saw.
-If you were ripping stock, a table saw is a much faster setup.
-A radial-arm saw, however, can handle both tasks with ease, which gives considerable value to its hefty purchase price.
+For one, many radial-arm saws are more difficult to set up cuts than some other tools.
+For instance, to cut compound miters, it's easier and quicker to set up a compound miter saw than a radial arm saw.
+And to rip-cut stock, a table saw is a much faster setup.
+A radial-arm saw, however, can handle both tasks with ease, which gives the considerable value despite its hefty purchase price.

 How to Use a Radial-Arm Saw

 Keep in mind that as you pull the saw toward you, through the stock, so the blade's rotation is cutting away from the body.
-This will push sawdust away from the user, but also can cause the saw blade to lurch or climb forward toward you as it cuts through the stock.
-With this in mind, keep a firm grip on the handle and don't let the saw determine the speed of the cut.
+This will cause sawdust to blow away from the user, but it can also cause the saw blade to lurch or climb forward toward you as it cuts through the stock.
+With this in mind, keep pressure on the handle and don't let the saw determine the speed of the cut.
 The motion of pulling the saw toward your body and then holding it back while the blade is cutting can take some practice, but you'll get the hang of it in time.
 Some users adapt to this peculiarity of the saw by starting crosscuts with the blade pulled forward, pushing the spinning blade back toward the fence to cut through the stock.

 Once the dado set is installed and the blade guard reattached, use a scrap piece of stock to help you determine the proper depth of cut for your dado.
-When the setup is complete, cutting dadoes and rabbets is as simple as a regular crosscut.
-The same dado set makes cutting tenons a breeze!
+When the setup is complete, cutting dadoes and rabbets is as simple as making standard crosscuts.
+The same dado set also makes cutting tenons a breeze.

-When setting up your radial-arm saw, it is a good idea to install the entire unit with a slight backward slope.
-In this manner, the saw will be prevented from sliding toward the user under its own weight.
+- When setting up your radial-arm saw, it is a good idea to install the entire unit with a slight backward slope.
+In this way, the saw will be prevented from sliding toward the user under its own weight.